lzwjava/blog-source/README.md

 python pdf-pipeline.py --task notes
 ```

-Notes updated:
+Updated guide:

 - `-en`: English posts
 - `-zh`: Chinese posts

 `_posts` and `pages` support both `-en` and `-zh`.

-Notes do not need to provide both Chinese and English articles; prefer to keep them in English, as they are mainly for self-learning.
+`Notes` directory do not need to provide both Chinese and English articles; prefer to keep them in English, as they are mainly for self-learning.

 Reference: